neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 In this scenario, any failing chunk will make the whole pipeline fail (for all chunks), and no data will be saved to Neo4j.

+.. _lexical-graph-in-er-extraction:

 Lexical Graph
 -------------

-By default, the `LLMEntityRelationExtractor` also creates the lexical graph, adding a `FROM_CHUNK` relationship between any extracted entity and the chunk it has been identified into.
+By default, the `LLMEntityRelationExtractor` also creates the :ref:`lexical graph<lexical-graph-builder>`.

 If this 'lexical graph' is not desired, set the `created_lexical_graph` to `False` in the extractor constructor: